 This requires being able to respond to a variety of questions and possible issues, as well as dealing with complaints or bad reviews in a polite, calm manner.

 Another important factor is cleaning and hygiene: from the floor to the ceiling, their room must be spotless and inviting for customers.

 All equipment must be regularly sterilized and replaced, all towels and blankets washed and folded, equipment tidied and restocked… hygiene is extremely important for a spa therapist.

-Administrative tasks are very much part of a spa therapist’s role too, from documenting client information to maintaining an up to date inventory of all stock and supplies, which means being organized and on top of everything.
+Administrative tasks are very much part of a spa therapist’s role too, from documenting client information to maintaining an up-to-date inventory of all stock and supplies, which means being organized and on top of everything.

-Checking that equipment and materials are still of a good enough quality to be used is also important, so a keen eye for detail is a plus.
+Checking that equipment and materials are still of good enough quality to be used is also important, so a keen eye for detail is a plus.

-On the same note, staying up to date with trends in the industry and ensuring you’re offering the very latest in equipment, treatment and products to your customers is also essential to succeed in spa therapy, as in this day and age, everyone gets their information online.
+On the same note, staying up to date with trends in the industry and ensuring you’re offering the very latest in equipment, treatment and products to your customers is also essential to succeed in spa therapy, as, in this day and age, everyone gets their information online.